-The popular London to Cape Town route became busier with the arrival of the inaugural Norse Atlantic Airlines flight on Tuesday, October 29.
+The popular London to Cape Town route became busier with the arrival of the inaugural Norse Atlantic Airways flight on Tuesday, October 29.

 The seasonal flight, three times per week, will compete with British Airways’ permanent service and Virgin Atlantic’s seasonal service.